blg21231/BountyHunter/README.md

 # BountyHunter

+Create bounties for the doctors, lawyers, software engineers, and the future of humanity to reward them for answering ur questions and completing ur tasks!

 Sponsors: create Bounties to get ur QUESTIONS ANSWERED and ur TASKS DONE

 Responders: WIN EDU for creating the best Response to a Bounty